Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

 - Auction granted parachains
 - Parathreads

-["Common Good" parachains](#common-good-parachains) are allocated by AXIASolar's on-chain
+["Common Good" parachains](#common-good-parachains) are allocated by AXIACoin's on-chain
 {{ axiasolar: [governance](learn-governance.md) :axiasolar }}
 {{ axialunar: [governance](mirror-learn-governance.md) :axialunar }} system, and are deemed as a "common good" for the network, such as bridges to other networks or chains.
 They are usually considered